jjwithanr/obsidian_bible_study/docs/New Testament/Ephesians/Ephesians3.md

 ## Overview:

+#### v.2
+>Surely you have heard about the administration of God's grace that was given to me for you,

 #### v.5
 >which was not made known to men in other generations as it has now been revealed by the Spirit to God's holy apostles and prophets.